 Advantages of Capitation

-Capitation offers several benefits to payers, physicians and patients.
+Capitation offers several advantages to payers, physicians and patients.

 Disadvantages of Capitation